shoeab/places-search-app/README.md

 - **Maintain Search History**: Keep a record of all searched locations, displayed in a list format and persisted locally.
 - **Select from History**: Easily select a place from your search history to navigate back to it on the map.
 - **Modern Architecture**: Built with Expo Router and TypeScript for a maintainable, type-safe codebase.
+- **State Management**: Utilizes Zustand for managing the selected location state and a custom `useStorage` hook for managing search history.

 ## Technology Stack